 To comply with regulations, ERC 884 also includes the following:

 - Identity verification and mandatory whitelisting of token holders;

-- The corporation can prepare a list of shareholder according to the regulatory requirements;
+- The corporation can prepare a list of shareholders according to the regulatory requirements;

 - Recording of information regulators mandate;

 - Record transfer of shares according to regulatory requirements;

 - Only whole value of tokens, i.e., no partial value;

 - Shareholders that lost their private keys or tokens must get them back to a new address.

 Implementing ERC 884 requires an off-chain database for various ‘Know Your Customer’ (KYC) requirements.
 It’s still a draft proposal, and you can read it in the EIP 884 GitHub document.